 Praised in the press as "fresh and invigorating," "unquestionably relevant," and "thrillingly visual," this exhibition presents work Tillmans has made since 2003, a year that marks a turning point in his practice from the intimate perspective of his early photographs to an increasingly outward-looking and politically orientated one.
 Incorporating not only photographs but also video, digital slide projections, publications, multipart sculptural installations, and music, the show demonstrates Tillmans's deepening engagement with current affairs, from gay rights to the refugee crisis and climate change.
-Accompanying the exhibition is a program designed specifically for the South Tank—one of Tate Modern's circular subterranean spaces dedicated to exhibiting live art, performance, installation, and film—which will transform it into a unique, immersive installation.
-From March 3 - 12, this part of the show will bring together music, lights, field recordings, and video and features a series of free live music events.
+Accompanying the exhibition is a program designed specifically for the South Tank—one of Tate Modern's circular subterranean spaces dedicated to exhibiting live art, performance, installation, and film—which transformed it into a unique, immersive installation.
+From March 3 - 12, this part of the show brought together music, lights, field recordings, and video and features a series of free live music events.
 Tillmans's musical collaborators for this project include the Los Angeles-based rock group Wreck & Reference, Cologne's Thomas Brinkmann, and his ongoing musical partners Tim Knapp, Jay Pluck, and Juan Pablo Echeverri.

 When it appeared publicly in the late 1980s, Tillmans's work signaled a new kind of subjectivity in photography.
 The photographs he took in ordinary settings such as clubs, friends' kitchens, and parks compose an unembellished document of Tillmans's life amid youth subcultures of the 1980s and 1990s.
 First published in magazines like i-D and Spex, his work was soon being shown in exhibitions.